**51% of our customers were quoted less than £635.47 for their van insurance in June, 2022.

 Frequently asked questions

-While the panel van is the most popular van in the UK, we also offer insurance for pick-up vans, insurance for tippers, as well as insurance for crew cabs, transit vans, livestock vans, curtainside or dropside vans and more.
+As well as panel vans, we also offer insurance for pick-up vans and insurance for tippers, as well as insurance for crew cabs, transit vans, livestock vans, curtainside or dropside vans and more.

 If you’ve modified your van (for example, the bodywork, engine or exhaust) be sure to mention it, and we’ll help you find a deal that’s right for you.